oroinc/documentation/user_guide/admin_capabilities.rst

 The capability enables users to unassign tags added to the records by other users.
 The capability is only meaningful if *"Tag assign/unassign"* has been enabled (set to *"System"*).
-If *"Tag assign/unassign"* has been enabled, and *"Unassign all tags from entities"* is set to *"None"*, the users will only be able to unassigne tags added by themselves -  this way you can restrict users from deleting tags of other users.
+If *"Tag assign/unassign"* has been enabled, and *"Unassign all tags from entities"* is set to *"None"*, the users will only be able to unassign tags added by themselves -  this way you can restrict users from deleting tags of other users.
 The capability is usually available to team leads, heads of departments and managers..